harbormaster-public/harbormaster/README.md

   strictlyskyler/harbormaster:[tag]
 ```

 Currently Harbormaster is not aware of and does not manage how Harbors are loaded into the `~/.harbormaster/harbors` folder.
-If it detects a change to one of the index `.js` files there, it will exit.
+If it detects a change to one of the indexed `.js` files there, it will exit.

 ## Usage